Discordi0/Practice/HBT/Sherlock/CrownJewel-2.md

 A: 2024-05-15 05:39:58

+This one was difficult, i never actually knew why when is dettached, it's ready.
+Looking at the documentation that i could find about ESENT db i came across the functions that it utilizes.
+It seams that detachment

 Q5: Event logs use event sources to track events coming from different sources.
 Which event source provides database status data like creation and detachment?